casper-network/docs-archive/disclaimer.rst

   or stolen, the CLX associated with the Recipient's account (address) will be unrecoverable and will be permanently lost.
-- **Risks associated with wallets:** the Recipient understands and accepts that CasperLabs Networks Ltd or any of its affiliates, employees, partners or advisors are in no way responsible for the wallet to which any CLX are transferred.
+- **Risks associated with wallets:** the Recipient understands and accepts that CasperLabs Networks AG or any of its affiliates, employees, partners or advisors are in no way responsible for the wallet to which any CLX are transferred.
 The Recipient understands and agrees that it is solely responsible for the access and security of its wallet, for any security breach of its wallet